Protect the Dolls

 The T-shirt designed by Conner Ives makes use of the Big Caslon typeface in all caps with left-justified alignment.

-Protect the Dolls, usually stylized in all caps, is a slogan in support of transgender women that was taken from 80's ballroom culture and introduced on a viral white T-shirt by American fashion designer Conner Ives.
-First appearing in public at the end of his London Fashion Week show on 23 February 2025, it was worn by several celebrities and politicians including Pedro Pascal, Troye Sivan and Grégory Doucet.
-Ives came up with the phrasing the night before his show, and it has since become a phrase adapted by the wider LGBTQIA+ community.
+Protect the Dolls, usually stylized in all caps, is a slogan in support of transgender women that was taken from the 1980s Ballroom scene and introduced on a viral white T-shirt by American fashion designer Conner Ives.
+Ives came up with the phrasing the night before his show, and it has since become a phrase adopted by the wider LGBTQIA+ community.
+First appearing in public at the end of his London Fashion Week show on 23 February 2025, it has been worn by several celebrities and politicians including Pedro Pascal, Madonna, Troye Sivan, and Addison Rae, with a variation worn by Mariah Carey.
+The official T-shirts have as of September 2025 raised for the charity Trans Lifeline.

 Background

 The term "doll" is slang within the transgender and wider LGBTQ community, used to positively refer to a feminine trans woman.
-This use originated in ballroom culture among Black and Latina trans women in the 1980s.
+This use originated in the Ballroom culture among Black and Latina trans women in the 1980s.

-The T-shirts have followed the nonconsecutive re-election of Donald Trump, who had recently declared that the government would only recognize two genders.
+The T-shirts have followed the nonconsecutive re-election of Donald Trump, who had recently declared that the government would recognize only two genders.
 Ives himself is friends with several transgender women and the women who walk his shows are transgender.
 He generally avoided merging his fashion career and politics, though felt a "shift in the last six months where that level of compartmentalization just didn’t really feel relevant anymore," comparing the experiences of transgender people with that of his own as a teenager in an upper-middle-class suburb of New York City and concluding that trans people were facing worse problems.

 The T-shirts came amidst a rise in popularity for T-shirts with slogans in general.
 Prior to the release of the T-shirt, Ives has said he was selling 50 to 60 orders a month.